52 Things That Can Make Your Home Look More Expensive

 Create a gallery wall

-A well composed gallery wall will exude elegance, thoughtfulness and will stand out to visitors,” says interior designer Jillian O’Neill.
+A well-composed gallery wall will exude elegance, thoughtfulness and will stand out to visitors,” says interior designer Jillian O’Neill.
 A gallery wall can pack a big punch and highlight the effort you put into your décor, but they can look like a mish-mosh if they aren’t designed well.
-To create a cohesive look with minimal effort, choose frames that work together.
+To create a cohesive look with minimal effort, choose frames that work together like these.
 Picking two or three colors like black and gold or silver and white will help the display look coordinated, even if the pictures inside don’t match as much, says O’Neill.

 Don’t go overboard on color